wavefrontHQ/docs/pages/doc/csp_security_policy.md

 ## Block or Allow Access to Sensitive Data

 With a security policy, you can block or allow access:
-* To metrics, optionally filtered by source or point tag
+* To metrics, optionally filtered by source or point tag.
-* To traces, optionally filtered by source or point tag
+* To traces, optionally filtered by source or point tag.
 * Based on groups, and individual users.

 When an account attempts to access metrics or traces, the backend looks at the rules in priority order.
 Higher priority rules overwrite lower priority rules.